A rhino grazing in the savannah

 A black rhino © George Logan

 Rhino habitats are encroached on by human population growth, agricultural development and domestic livestock.
-They are slow and sensitive breeders and when their land is severely fragmented populations become smaller and more isolated, making it even more difficult for them to reproduce.
-Non-native species are also reducing the quality of habitat, particularly for the Indian, Sumatran and the Javan rhinos.
-These species are already at incredibly at risk because their populations occur in only one or a few sites.
+Rhino habitat loss is a serious problem because they are slow and sensitive breeders and when their land is severely fragmented populations become smaller and more isolated, making it even more difficult for them to reproduce.

 Due to the small populations of greater one-horned rhinos, Javan rhinos and Sumatran rhinos the risk of inbreeding is high.